thejunto/handbook/content/workflow.md

 2. We also have an #accountability channel on Slack where we check-in at the the start of our workday by saying what we will be working on that day.
 This is to help keep everybody in the loop of what you're working on and it allows us to coordinate efforts better.
 (We've found that using this channel has become invaluable.)
 At the end of your workday or periodically you can post a status on what you've accomplished and how the day went.

 ![accountability](/images/accountability.png)

+## Overcomunnicate

+We over-communicate with clients to avoid having scheduled meetings.
+Every problem arises from poor communication.

+We over-communicate with our team to facilitate collaboration and coordination.
+Good decisions are made when there's clear information.

+We:

+- Are online on Slack while we're working.
+- Respond to emails within 24 hours.
+- Keep up-to-date our to-do's in Basecamp.
+- Keep track of our ideas in Trello.
+- Use Google Calendar invites for all our meetings, hangouts, etc.

 ## From Idea to Action